onap/sdc/integration-tests/playwright-tests/README.md

 never fails; ask whether the element you expect **is** the hit node or contains it (`workspace-tab-title.spec.ts`'s `titleIsTopmost`, `workspace-topbar-controls.spec.ts`'s `hitSelf`).

+**And wait for the load overlay before probing.** Any component that calls `loaderService.activate()` in its `ngOnInit` and deactivates in the response handler — `activity_log` and `composition` both do — holds a `position: fixed; z-index: 9999` div over the whole viewport until its request lands, i.e. *after* the tab has mounted.
+It is then the topmost element at every probe point, so a hit test measured there reads backend latency as an occluded element.
+Wait for `.sdc-loader-global-wrapper` to reach count `0` first; it is torn down rather than hidden, so counting is the check, and it is unscoped deliberately (app-root's global loader mounts outside `.sdc-workspace-container`).
+This has now cost two red gates, SDC-4887 and SDC-4890.

 ---

 ## Navigation contract